 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Fruitdale is generally considered to be a blue-collar town.
-66.67% of the Fruitdale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fruitdale is a blue-collar town, with 66.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fruitdale is a town of construction workers and builders, sales and office workers and transportation and shipping workers.
 There are especially a lot of people living in Fruitdale who work in sales jobs (13.64%), management occupations (12.12%) and office and administrative support (7.58%).

 Setting & Lifestyle